alexghi/healthscout/README.md

 ### Cost Estimation

 - **Private medical system cost calculator**: Allows patients to receive a preliminary cost estimate for referrals to private healthcare services.

 - **Insurance compatibility check**: Assesses whether suggested referrals are covered under the patient’s insurance plan.

+### User Flows
+#### Patient Experience

+- Patient registers, completes their profile, and uploads relevant medical records. (optional to some point)
+- Receives a recommended referral pathway for their condition and schedules an appointment with a specialist.
+- Tracks referral progress and receives notifications on email, phone etc for upcoming appointments, reminders, and follow-up recommendations.

+### Upcoming Challenges
+**Data privacy and security**: Ensuring compliance with international data protection standards, especially for sensitive patient data.

+**Model accuracy**: Building and continuously improving the AI model to accurately match patients with specialists.

+**Integration with existing systems**: Ensuring seamless data flow and compatibility with electronic health record (EHR) systems.

+Goal here is to reduce administrative loads, and make specialist care more accessible for chronic patients, ultimately improving health outcomes across the system.